isomerpages/singapore-customs-cms/_businesses/Certificates of Origin/application-for-customs-ruling-on-origin-determination-of-goods.md

     <input type="checkbox" id="accordion2">
     <label for="accordion2">How To Apply?</label>
     <div>
-			<p>You may submit the <a href="https://form.gov.sg/#!/5cb03416bc22ae0010760c72" target="new">Application For Customs Ruling on Classification of Goods</a> with the following supporting documents.
+			<p>You may submit the <a href="https://form.gov.sg/#!/5cb03416bc22ae0010760c72" target="new">Application For Customs Ruling on Origin Determination of Goods</a> with the following supporting documents.
 				- Product catalogue/brochure
 - Product specification/datasheet
 - Manufacturing process